 - Employers applying for multiple locations throughout the province must complete a separate application for each area (i.e., Corner Brook, Clarenville).

-- Applicants are notified after approval is granted, usually by mid-June.
+- Applicants are notified after a decision is made on the application, usually by mid-May.

 - Official approval will be the approval letter outlining the number of positions, hours per week and number of weeks approved, regardless of what is requested at time of application.

-- When approval is granted, employers must provide the name of the student to be hired within 14 calendar days and submit a
+- When approval is granted, employers must provide the name of the student to be hired within 14 calendar days and submit an enclosed

 Deadline to Apply

 - Assessment of applications will begin after the deadline has passed.